Retirement Wealth Strategies for Young People

-Despite the financial devastation caused by COVID-19, there is some good news.
+Despite the financial devastation caused by COVID-19 and current rapid inflation, there is some good news.
 According to a survey by the Transamerica Center for Retirement Studies, 67% of Generation Z workers are saving money via employer-sponsored retirement plans and/or outside the workplace.
 They also started at age 19 (the median age), which is earlier than any preceding generation.

 So how can young savers make the most of their efforts?
 Here’s what to do now to ensure you have a healthy nest egg in retirement.